littlebitstudios/SwitchFriendWatch/README.md

 Run `nxapi nso auth` and it will tell you how to authenticate with your Nintendo Account.

 # Configuration
 The script calls from a configuration file located at `<home folder>/.littlebitstudios/switchfriendwatch/configuration.yaml`.
+Simply copy the `.littlebitstudios` folder from the repository to your home folder.

 This is the structure of the file:
 ```yaml